Botox for Thyroid Eye Disease

 • Breathing problems

-• Muscle weakness outside of treatment area
+• Muscle weakness outside of the treatment area

 • Vision problems